rpdelaney/l4d2-tourney-rules/rules.md

 The participants agree that the matches may be casted according to the usual process.

-### 6.6 Substitutions
+### 6.6 Backup players in Home/Away matches

-In a Home / Away match, you must use the same four players in both games.
+In a Home/Away match, you must use the same four players in both games.

 ## Section 7: Exploits